Othernet-Project/orx-rpi/README.rst

 The latter will execute the script `rpi/tools/mkimage.sh`.
 This script runs several commands that require root privileges, so the target is separated.

-Once build completes, you filld the image in the root of the repository named `ORxPi-x.y.z.img`.
+Once build completes, you will find the image file in the ``images`` directory.

 To get more help on available make targets, type::